celuis/jms-listener-spring/README.md

-# JMS Sender with Spring
+# JMS Listener with Spring

 ## Synopsis